-- All governors, teachers, teaching assistants and non-teaching staff will be made aware of the policy and have an understanding of - what radicalisation and extremism are and - why we need to be vigilant in school. - All pupils/students will be taught the dangers of radicalisation and exposure to extremist views; building resilience against these and knowing what to do if they experience them. - All parents/carers and pupils/students will be made aware that the school has policies in place to keep pupils/students safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective.
+- All governors, teachers, teaching assistants and non-teaching staff will be made aware of the policy and have an understanding of - what radicalisation and extremism are and - o why we need to be vigilant in school. - All learners will be taught the dangers of radicalisation and exposure to extremist views; building resilience against these and knowing what to do if they experience them.

-Staff must be vigilant about radicalisation: they must overcome professional disbelief that 'such issues could not happen here' and ensure that we work alongside other professional bodies and agencies to ensure that our pupils/students are safe from harm.
+- All parents/carers and learners will be made aware that the school has policies in place to keep learners safe from harm and that the school regularly reviews its systems to ensure they are appropriate and effective. - Staff must be vigilant about radicalisation: they must overcome professional disbelief that 'such issues could not happen here' and ensure that we work alongside other professional bodies and agencies to ensure that our learners are safe from harm.